sajidahmed2176/Num.github/README.md

-# Numerical Integration: Simpson’s Rule vs Trapezoidal Rule
+# Numerical Assignment:Implement Simpson’s Rule.
+Compare its accuracy with the Trapezoidal Rule on at least two integrals (e.g., 0sin(x) dx, 12ln(x) dx)

 ## (I) Introduction
 Numerical integration is widely used when analytical evaluation of an integral is difficult or impossible.